tribixbite/awesome/README.md

 *   [newren/git-filter-repo](https://github.com/newren/git-filter-repo) - Quickly rewrite git repository history (filter-branch replacement)
 *   [EmDecay/solana-sales-watcher](https://github.com/EmDecay/solana-sales-watcher) - Watch a mint address for sales on the blockchain and report on what you see
 *   [BedrosovaYulia/NFT-minting-using-python](https://github.com/BedrosovaYulia/NFT-minting-using-python) - Minting Solana NFT using candy-machine-cli is quite expensive, so I searched and I have found a cheaper option: it is 20% cheaper!!!
 In the video from my chanel, I'll directly upload the image file and a metadata file to arweave.net, and then I'll show you how to mint an NFT using the Python script developed by me.
-*   [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes
+*   [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A feature-rich command-line audio/video downloader
 *   [Jeeaaasus/youtube-dl](https://github.com/Jeeaaasus/youtube-dl) - Automated yt-dlp Docker image
 *   [nvbn/thefuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command.
 *   [swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF